Explanation of Course Numbers

-This 0-credit course is required for students taking the Graduate Certificate in Responsible Management.
-The three components include completing a project or case study with an organization or faculty member related to the CRM mission; attending a series of seminars, panel discussions, or other pre-approved events relating to responsible management and submitting written reports; and completing designated community service hours.
-Restricted to GWSB Graduate Students Admitted to the Graduate Certificate in Responsible Management.
+Required for students in the graduate certificate in responsible management program.
+Students complete a project or case study on a relevant topic with an organization or faculty member; attend and submit written reports on a series of seminars, panel discussions, or other pre-approved events related to responsible management; and complete designated community service hours.
+Restricted to students in the graduate certificate in responsible management program.

 SMPP 6293.
 American Business History.
 3 Credits.

 The history of American business institutions in manufacturing, distribution, transportation, and finance.
-Particular attention will be given to the period since industrialization, with consideration of business institutions in their economic, legal, governmental, and social contexts.
-Same as HIST 6322.
+Particular attention is given to the period since industrialization, with consideration of business institutions in their economic, legal, governmental, and social contexts.
+(Same as HIST 6322)